Is population growing or shrinking?

 A state’s population is influenced by three factors:

-• Domestic migration, moving between states: Michigan’s population change from domestic migration was negative, with about 7,700 more people leaving for another state than moving in.
+• Domestic migration, moving between states: Michigan’s population change from domestic migration was positive, with about 1,800 more people moving to Michigan from other states than leaving.

 Components of population change

-Lake County led Michigan in percent population increase between 2023 and 2024 at 1.9%.
-Luce County ranked last with a 0.95% decline.
+Lake County led Michigan in percent population increase between 2023 and 2024 at 1.9 percent.
+Luce County ranked last with a 0.95 percent decline.

 Between 2023 and 2024, Lake County gained 1.9% in population, the largest increase in Michigan.